munificent/craftinginterpreters/book/a-virtual-machine.md

 each number still manages to stay in a single column for its entire life.
 Also, there are no gaps left.
 In other words, whenever a number appears earlier than another, then it will live at least as long as that second one.
 The first number to appear is the last to be consumed.
-Hmm... last-in, first-out...
-Why, that's a
+Hmm... last-in, first-out... why, that's a
 <span name="pancakes">stack</span>!

 <aside name="pancakes">